SwiftERM Hyper-personalisation for ecommerce email marketing

 Extrinsic attributes have been defined as those that ‘are known or can be known to the consumer before buying the bottle of wine and are separated from the actual characteristics of the wine’.
 Literature on wine marketing focuses increasingly on the ‘extrinsic’ attributes of wine, but what has not been researched is how product knowledge – both subjective and objective – influences the importance that consumers attach to extrinsic attributes.

-While it can be dangerous to generalise, some broad characteristics have emerged on the different types of wine consumer.
+While it can be dangerous to generalise, some broad characteristics have emerged in the different types of wine consumers.
 For example, people’s relative wine knowledge has a significant bearing on the extent to which they are motivated to look for information about a particular wine.

 Also, most consumers tend to be overly confident about and over-estimate their wine knowledge.
 Furthermore, expert consumers have been found to attach more value to the origin of wine, its official ranking and château name, while novices generally base their wine choices on price, age and bottle design.